Vaidant-sudo/Cozi-Cafe/README.md

 # Core Functionality -

-# 1.Menu Management
+# 1.Menu Management📜
 It uses dictionary(Menu) to store the menu which is further categorized by different cuisine🍔 (e.g., Indian, Chinese) with specific items, item numbers, and prices.

-# 2.User Interactive Platform
+# 2.User Interactive Platform👱‍♂️
 The (take_order) function guides the user through selecting categories, choosing items by number, and specifying the quantity for each item.

-# 3.Bill Calculation
+# 3.Bill Calculation💰
 The (calculate_bill) function is used to calculate the total bill of the user by a set of rules:- *It calculates the subtotal.
 *It applies a 10% discount if the subtotal exceeds 3500.